Non-degree students are individuals who do not intend to earn any credential or degree from UWM.

 • Students wishing to take a class for personal enrichment.

 • Auditors who want to take a class, but not receive credit or a grade.
-Auditors are not required to complete assignment or take exams, but may if they want to.
+Auditors are not required to complete assignment or take exams.
 Please note that not all courses are open to auditors, and registration is limited based on available seats.

 Credits & Advising